RecrdGroup/SUI/README.md

 # Smart Contracts & Architecture

 This repo contains the smart contracts and architecture for the Recrd <> Sui implementation.
-The modules allow for the creation of User Profiles, Masters, Metadata & Receipts for facilitating on chain proof of purchases.
+The modules allow for the creation of User Profiles, Masters, Metadata & Receipts for facilitating on-chain Master ownership and trading.

 # Module structure